coding-to-music/software-hiring-adminjs-chartjs-mongo/README.md

 - # complete data
 - # incomplete data
-- missing width
-- missing length
 - area distribution
+- width distribution
 - length distribution
 - Heat map with width
 - Heat map with width by length or area
 -
+- Available combos
 -
 -

 # Subject and Body are empty in the emails